 - Brown the sausage in a large skillet, then set aside.

-- Using the same skillet, sauté onions and celery until tender.
-Afterward, combine with sausage, bread cubes, herbs, and broth until the bread is moistened.
+- In the same skillet, sauté onions and celery until tender.
+Combine with sausage, bread cubes, herbs, and broth until the bread is moistened.

-- Transfer the mixture to a greased baking dish, cover, and refrigerate until ready to serve.
-When Thanksgiving dinner arrives, reheat it before serving.
+- Transfer to a greased baking dish, cover, and refrigerate until ready to serve.

 - Bake at 350°F for 30 minutes until golden and heated through.